emmasmithdev/zen-tracker-project/README.md

 I gave my app a yoga theme and named it ZenTracker.
 Find new yoga experiences and keep track of places you have visited.
 Enlightenment is just around the corner...

+To run this app:
+1. Create a psql database named zen_tracker and run the following command: psql -d zen_tracker -f zen_tracker.sql
+2. Run the file db/seeds.rb
+3. Run the file controller.rb
+4. Go to localhost:4567 in your browser